Best places to watch sunrise in Rio de Janeiro: Beaches and spots locals love

 Urca is widely considered one of the safest areas in Rio due to its military presence and quiet neighborhood dynamic, making this beach an excellent choice for travelers who want a serene and comfortable sunrise setting.

-Dona Marta viewpoint (Mirante Dona Marta)
+Dona Marta viewpoint (Mirante Dona Marta) - currently closed

 Because of its dramatic perspective, it is also one of the most popular places to watch the sunrise.
 Photographers, small groups, and early-morning visitors often gather here, creating a lively atmosphere rather than an isolated one.